 At the heart of the city.

 Set just a few miles south of downtown Denver in Glendale, Colorado, Infinity Park is a 16-acre, multi-use, indoor-outdoor entertainment hub for the entire Denver metro area.
-Most prominently, Infinity Park is the home to the Glendale Raptors, one of the nation’s premier rugby clubs.
 However, as Infinity Park continues to grow, it becomes interwoven into the cultural fabric of Colorado in innumerable ways—as an event space, as a place for family fun, as a place that advances the health and fitness of Coloradans of all ages.

 Infinity Park, the first rugby-specific stadium in the U.S., covers eight city blocks.
-At the heart is the rugby field, called a “pitch,” which is the home to Glendale’s men’s and women’s rugby clubs, both named the Raptors.
+At the heart is the rugby field, called a “pitch,” which is the home to Glendale’s men’s and women’s rugby teams.
 Measuring 70 meters by 100 meters, the pitch was designed to look good and perform well amid the action above: The 9-inch sand base field supports natural gross sod, which is reinforced with polypropylene fibers.
 Stadium lighting allows matches at any time of day.
-In addition to Raptors games, Infinity Park hosts multiple open tournaments every year.
+In addition to Raptors and Merlins games, Infinity Park hosts multiple open tournaments every year.

 The rugby program serves as the cornerstone for a variety of fitness-oriented outlets in Infinity Park.
 The Glendale Sports Center located adjacent to the rugby stadium, delivers the experience of a high-priced gym at a fraction of the price.
 Community members take full advantage of the full-size basketball court, personal trainers, sports leagues, fitness and dance classes, and luxurious locker rooms.

 Youth programs are among the most popular offerings at Infinity Park.
-The Glendale Raptors Rugby Club runs Colorado’s only year-round program.
+Glendale Youth Rugby runs Colorado’s only year-round program.
 Children as young as 5 and as old as 18 learn the basics of the world’s second most popular sport, developing confidence, teamwork, and fitness along the way.

 True to the founding vision, in which it becomes not just a sporting mecca but also a gathering place for many community activities, Infinity Park continues to build year-round programming.

 Movies under the stars at Infinity Park has become a Colorado summer tradition.
-Beginning June 1, 2015, the 8th Annual Monday Movie Madness kicks off and continues every other Monday through August 10, 2015.
 Everyone can enjoy the magic of watching a movie outside, as each movie selection is suitable for all ages.
 Movie-goers line up for the gates to open, picnic basket in hand, or ready to enjoy food provided by vendors.

 In a display of fun community engagement, organizers poll the community for their movie preferences before setting the schedule.
 With attendance passing more than 2,000 for each showing, Movie Madness is one of the most popular free events on the Front Range.